 Manchester England, UK Travel Guide

-Manchester features an integrated public transport network managed by Transport for Greater Manchester (TfGM), making city exploration convenient.
+Manchester features an integrated the public transit network managed by Transport for Greater Manchester (TfGM), making city exploration convenient.

 Easiest way to pay for Metrolink and most bus services.
 Tap on at start, tap off at end for trams.